When Your Whole College Career Is At Risk

 However, taking the right legal steps at the beginning of your case may reduce or prevent a conviction in the first place.
-Remember: you do not have to speak with prosecutors without your own attorney present.
+Remember: You do not have to speak with prosecutors without your own attorney present.

 The law gives you these rights to protect you from self-incrimination and enable you to build as strong of a defense argument as possible.
 However, if you don’t take full advantage of these rights, you could leave yourself vulnerable to the prosecution’s tactics.
-Our attorneys can help you understand your rights, protect them and work to make the most out of your defense.
+We can help you understand your rights, protect them and work to make the most out of your defense.